 Although local residents generally provide the majority of sales in a community business district, some communities possess important non-local customer segments such as daytime employees, seasonal residents, and tourists.
 Because these customers live some distance from a business district, you might want to delineate separate trade areas for different customers (such as local and out-of-town), so you can more closely examine spending potential and demographics.

 Methods for defining multiple trade areas are more complex and should be handled by a professional with data analysis expertise.

 What can we do now that we've defined our trade area?

-- Calculate potential sales.
-The Economic Census along with secondary data sources provide rich data on customer spending that you can use to estimate sales demand in your trade area (see Extension's fact sheet, "Assess demand for a proposed community business").
 For example, the Economic Census reports that Americans spent $52.68 per person at bookstores in 2007 for a total of $16.8 billion.
 Multiplying national sales per person (aka sales per capita) by the population of your trade area provides a good estimate of potential sales.
-One free tool to help you do these calculations is the Trade Area Gap Analysis Calculator available on the Downtown Market Analysis (DMA) "Evaluating Retail & Service Business Opportunities" page.
+One free tool to help you do these calculations is the Trade Area Gap Analysis Calculator available on Downtown Market Analysis (DMA) "Evaluating Retail & Service Business Opportunities".

 What's the bottom line?

 A reasonable trade area gives you a good base for analysis of your community's downtown or other commercial districts.
 Take time to define its size and shape carefully, as any subsequent conclusions you make will only be as good as the trade area you define.

 - Downtown and Business District Market Analysis Toolbox

 - Assess demand for a proposed community business